Octogenarian Covid patient who received monoclonal antibody therapy, back home: Hospital | Health

 The therapy is not recommended in patients who are hospitalised due to severe COVID-19, require oxygen therapy due to COVID-19 or require an increase in baseline oxygen ﬂow rate due to COVID-19 or those on chronic oxygen therapy due to underlying non-Covid-19 related co-morbidity, it said.

-Sources said a leading private facility in Delhi was likely to start the therapy at the hospital from Thursday.
+Sources said that Fortis Escorts Heart Institute (FEHI) in south Delhi, will also start offering the therapy at the facility from Thursday.

+''Yes, we have got the doses at our hospital today, and from tomorrow we are ready to offer it to our patients who fit into the indications of its approval,'' a source said.

 ALSO READ